xlsynth/bedrock-rtl/bazel/verilog_rules.md

 rule_verilog_elab_test(<a href="#rule_verilog_elab_test-name">name</a>, <a href="#rule_verilog_elab_test-deps">deps</a>, <a href="#rule_verilog_elab_test-defines">defines</a>, <a href="#rule_verilog_elab_test-params">params</a>, <a href="#rule_verilog_elab_test-top">top</a>)
 </pre>

 Tests that a Verilog or SystemVerilog design elaborates.
+Needs BAZEL_VERILOG_RUNNER_TOOL environment variable to be set correctly.

 **ATTRIBUTES**